-LDRD initiatives provide a foundation for many new industries, such as in ORNLs LDRD work enabling large scale Additive Manufacturing for industry, where two LDRD projects led to \$50M in DOE funding, 50 publications, 25 invention disclosures and seven patents and helped create additional U.S. jobs and keeping the U.S. competitive in the international arena.
+LDRD initiatives provide a foundation for many new industries, such as in ORNL's LDRD work enabling large-scale Additive Manufacturing for industry, where two LDRD projects led to \$50M in DOE funding, 50 publications, 25 invention disclosures and seven patents, helped create additional U.S. jobs and kept the U.S. internationally competitive.
 Other examples of such LDRD efforts include ORNLs extreme-scale computing program which over a period of eight years has positioned ORNL to be a world leader in high performance computing and to play a major role in the DOE Exascale Computing Project, NREL's Grid Modernization / Energy System Integration project that provided the framework for the Department of Energy's Grid Modernization Laboratory Consortium.
 LBNL's Camera activities where three LDRD grants introduced an activity that applied novel mathematics to several new Lab areas and awarded a \$10M DOE grant to continue this work.